Multislice: NCEMSS

 This package was released from the National Center for High Resolution Electron Microscopy.
-This program uses a mouse-drive graphical user interface and is written by Dr. Roar Kilaas and Dr. Mike O’Keefe of Lawrence Berkeley National Laboratory.
-While the code is no longer developed, the program is available through the Electron Direct Methods (EDM) package written by Professor Laurence Marks of Northwestern University.
+This program uses a mouse-drive graphical user interface and is written by Roar Kilaas and Mike O’Keefe of Lawrence Berkeley National Laboratory.
+While the code is no longer developed, the program is available through the Electron Direct Methods (EDM) package written by Laurence D. Marks of Northwestern University.
 Debye-Waller factors can be included in as a parameter to account for diffuse scattering, although the accuracy is unclear (i.e. a good guess of the Debye-Waller factor is needed).

 NUMIS

-The Northwestern University Multislice and Imaging System (NUMIS) is a package is written by Professor Laurence Marks of Northwestern University.
+The Northwestern University Multislice and Imaging System (NUMIS) is a package is written by Laurence Marks of Northwestern University.
 It uses a command line interface (CLI) and is based on UNIX.
 A structure file must be provided as input in order to run use this code, which makes it ideal for advanced users.
 The NUMIS multislice programs use the conventional multislice algorithm by calculating the wavefunction of electrons at the bottom of a crystal and simulating the image taking into account various instrument-specific parameters including $C_s$ and convergence.
 This program is good to use if one already has structure files for a material that have been used in other calculations (for example, Density Functional Theory).
 These structure files can be used to general X-Ray structure factors which are then used as input for the PTBV routine in NUMIS.
 Microscope parameters can be changed through the MICROVB routine.

 MacTempas

-This software is specifically developed to run in Mac OS X by Dr. Roar Kilaas of Lawrence Berkeley National Laboratory.
+This software is specifically developed to run in Mac OS X by Roar Kilaas of Lawrence Berkeley National Laboratory.
 It is designed to have a user-friendly user interface and has been well-maintained relative to many other codes (last update May 2013).
 It is available (for a fee) from here.

 JMULTIS

-This is a software for multislice simulation was written in FORTRAN 77 by Dr. J. M. Zuo, while he was a postdoc research fellow at Arizona State University under the guidance of Prof. John C. H. Spence.
+This is a software for multislice simulation was written in FORTRAN 77 by J. M. Zuo, while he was a postdoc research fellow at Arizona State University under the guidance of John C. H. Spence.
 The source code was published in the book of Electron Microdiffraction.
 A comparison between multislice and Bloch wave simulations for ZnTe was also published in the book.
 A separate comparison between several multislice algorithms at the year of 2000 was reported.

 QSTEM

-The Quantitative TEM/STEM (QSTEM) simulations software package was written by Professor Christopher Koch of Humboldt University of Berlin in Germany.
+The Quantitative TEM/STEM (QSTEM) simulations software package was written by Christopher Koch of Humboldt University of Berlin in Germany.
 Allows simulation of HAADF, ADF, ABF-STEM, as well as conventional TEM and CBED.
 The executable and source code are available as a free download on the Koch group website.